joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 - process status (e.g. running, complete, error)
 - exit code

 Once reexecuted, the `child` command has several jobs to do.
-It has to remount the `/proc` filesystem, create and configure the cgroup, set the cgroup for the pid and exec the job.
+It has to remount the `/proc` filesystem, create and configure the cgroup, set the cgroup for the pid and fully replace the execution, using `syscall.Exec()`, with the job binary.

 ##### Job Status